Children from addicted families

 In Germany, the nationwide action week for children from addicted families will take place from 12 to 18 February 2017.
 Under the slogan "Forgotten children give a voice to forgotten children" the self-help organization NACOA, interest group for children from addicted families e.
 V., calls for participation.

+Addicted parents endanger the healthy development of children.
 These children of addicted families need special attention - a sensitivity in their surroundings, safe and loving relationships outside their own family and professional support by competent help systems.
-The common opinion that the children concerned "do not understand" the circumstances in their family, i. e. do not want to realize, is wrong.
+The common opinion that the children concerned "do not understand" the circumstances in their family, i.e. do not want to realize, is wrong.
 Only about half of the children from addicted families become healthy adults.
 The other 50 percent are at risk of developing their own illnesses due to their parents' situation.
-The parents' addiction disorder has a problematic impact on children's development opportunities.
+Parents' addiction disorder has a problematic impact on children's development opportunities.
 The atmosphere at home is often tense, characterized by arbitrary behaviour and fluctuating moods.
 In intoxication parents often cross borders.
 It is not uncommon for quarrels to arise, sometimes even through violence or sexual assaults.
 The parents regret this behaviour afterwards and try to "make up for it".
-Children often have to adapt to extreme mood swings.
+Often children have to adapt to extreme mood swings.

-Children who are at the mercy of such situations in their parents' homes are usually subject to constant stress.
-This can lead to concentration and attention deficit as well as to a lack of performance.
+Children at the mercy of such situations in their parents' homes are subject to constant stress.
+This can lead to concentration and attention deficit and to a lack of performance.
 The children's conspicuous behaviour can also be a consequence, because they are exemplified by a conspicuous behaviour.
-If the stressful situation in the parent's home persists for a long period of time, the children can develop their own psychosomatic complaints or even their own addiction disorder.
+If the stressful situation in the parent's home persists for a long period, the children can develop their own psychosomatic complaints or even their own addiction disorder.

-However, there are also positive things to report: It shows that children from addicted families are usually well able to develop their own positive strengths from the existing difficult situation.
-They use their talents effectively and often have special hobbies.
-They enjoy participating in community activities and contribute well.
-Because of the problematic situations they encounter in everyday life, they are usually able to deal with problems in a positive and good way.
-They often have good ideas on how to proceed, especially here.
+However, there are also positive things to report: It shows that children from addicted families are well able to develop their own positive strengths from the existing difficult situation.
+They use their talents and often have special hobbies.
+They enjoy taking part in community activities and contribute well.
+Because of the problematic situations they encounter in everyday life, they can usually deal with problems in a positive and good way.
+They often have good ideas on how to proceed.
 They also appreciate good friendships.

 Fundamental trust: When we meet these children in an atmosphere of trust, they learn that life has meaning and that there are solutions to problems.